Tiddlywinks: Equipment

 The winks and pot used in competitive play are standard, and are supplied by the English Tiddlywinks Association.
 The pots are made of moulded plastic (historically always red), with specified diameters at the top and the base, and specified height.
 The winks are made to specified measurements, and are made by slicing an extruded cylinder rather than by moulding, and then smoothing them in a tumbler.
 Although this leads to some minor variation in thickness, it produces a much smoother edge to the wink than that seen on cheap moulded winks.

 The mats are made of thick felt.
 Mats obtained from different suppliers have different characteristics, and part of the skill of a tournament player is to adjust to different mats.

 Squidgers are custom-made by their owners or purchased from squidger makers.
-A player may use as many as he likes, selecting an appropriate squidger for each shot.
+A player may use as many as they like, selecting an appropriate squidger for each shot.
 Top players may carry up to twenty different squidgers, but will not typically use all of them in one game.
 The rules governing squidgers permit a range of dimensions, and the material is not specified, except for the condition that squidgers must not damage either the winks or the mat.
 Modern squidgers are predominantly made from different types of plastic, though antique ones were made from bone, vegetable ivory, and other materials.
 Squidgers are usually filed or sanded to form a sharp edge and then polished.